playmint/ds/tutorial/README.md

 ### Command line signing

+>[!CAUTION]
-    ⚠️ Do not use a private key for any account you care about.
+>Do not use a private key for any account you care about.
 You can use the Downstream connection dialogue box to copy the private key if connected with a burner.
 Or you can leave this option out and ds will give you a wallet connect QR code to sign.

 ### Deploy a single building